manticoresoftware/manticoresearch/docs/httpapi_reference.rst

       }
     }

-For comfortable debugging in browser you can set param 'mode' to 'raw', and then the rest of the query after 'query=' will be passed inside without any substitutions/url decoding.
-In this mode any SphinxQL statements work via '/sql' endpoint.
+By default '/sql' allow only SELECT statements.
+To run any time of SQL statement, the payload must have parameter 'mode' set to 'raw' value with second parameter being the 'query' with the desired statement to be executed.
+In this case the statement is passed inside without any substitutions/url decoding.
-The response is in JSON format with 'columns' and 'data' objects.
+The response is an equivalent of a SQL result set in JSON format with 'columns' and 'data' objects.

 .. code-block:: bash